-E.Academy of Breastfeeding Medicine Protocol #8: Human milk storage information for home use for healthy full-term infants.
+E. Academy of Breastfeeding Medicine Protocol #8:

+Human milk storage information for home use for healthy full-term infants

 The Academy of Breastfeeding Medicine (ABM) was established in 1994 to bring together physicians from any discipline who have a common interest in supporting breastfeeding.
 ABM makes available (downloadable without charge) protocols regarding some of the most frequent clinical management concerns.
-For this Third Edition of the Self-Study Modules, Level I, the protocol which gives current guide lines on how to store of Human milk for healthy full term infants is included.
+For this Fourth Edition of the Self-Study Modules, Level I, the Table 1 of the 2010 Protocol #8 gives current guide lines on how to store of human milk for healthy full term infants.
+Students are urged to look at the text of the full protocol by going to the ABM web site.